mkruselj/SublimeKSP/README.md

 ```

 ### Updates
-* Updates to the plugin will be automatically installed via Package Control.
+* Updates to the plugin will be automatically installed via Package Control or Visual Studio Marketplace
 * Pull requests are welcome for bugfixes/updates/changes.
-If you aren't familiar
+If you aren't familiar with pull requests,
-with pull requests, just open an issue [here](https://github.com/nojanath/SublimeKSP/issues).
+just open an issue [here](https://github.com/nojanath/SublimeKSP/issues).

 ### Documentation
 See the [Wiki](https://github.com/nojanath/SublimeKSP/wiki) on GitHub.